badueny/compress-crop-convert-image-to-base64-and-save-as-pdf/README.md

 # Compress, Crop and Convert Image to Base64 and Save All as PDF
-> Compressing, Croping and Convert Image to Base64 and Save All as small size PDF
+> Compressing, Cropping and Convert Image to Base64 and Save All as small size PDF

 ## Features
 - Compress Image